-Testing and/or calculation methods shall have, whenever possible, a horizontal character covering the widest possible range of products and which will be recognised as ETA guidelines, as well as the list of supporting standards where relevant.
+Testing and/or calculation methods shall have, whenever possible, a horizontal character covering the widest possible range of products

-- 10. Within the work programme, EOTA will also specify those cases where the performance-based approach will not be followed in the ETA guideline and will give the relevant justification. - 11.
-After examination of the work programme and consultations with EOTA, the Commission services will endorse the timetable and the list of guidelines which meet the terms of this mandate

-- 12. The terms of reference of this mandate may be subject to possible modification or addition, if necessary.
+- 10. In the detailed work programme, EOTA will also specify those cases where the performance-based approach will not be followed in the ETA guideline and will give the relevant justification. - 11.
+After examination of the work programme and consultations with EOTA, the Commission services will endorse the timetable and the list of guidelines which meet the terms of this mandate and which will be recognised as ETA Guideline, as well as the list of supporting standards where relevant. - 12.
+The terms of reference of this mandate may be subject to possible modification or addition, if necessary.
 Acceptance of the work programme by the Commission services does not imply acceptance of all the items listed as supporting documents.
 EOTA WGs will need to demonstrate the direct link between items for harmonisation and the products, intended uses and characteristics given in the mandate.
 Nor does acceptance exclude the possibility for further items to be added by EOTA in order to fully respond to the terms of the mandate - 13.
-Representatives of the authorities responsible for national regulations have the right and will be able to participate in the activities of EOTA through their national approval bodies and to present their points of view at all stages of the drafting process of the guidelines. - 14.
+Representatives of the authorities responsible for national regulations have the right and will be able to participate in the activities of EOTA through their national approval bodies and to present their points of view at all stages of the drafting process of the guideline. - 14.
 The Commission may participate in the drafting process as observer and has the right to receive all relevant documents. - 15.
 EOTA will immediately inform the Commission of any problem relating to the carrying out of the mandate from within the WGs and will present an annual progress report on work within the framework of the mandate. - 16.
 The progress report will include a description of work carried out and information on any difficulties being met, whether political or technical, with particular reference to those that might lead the authorities of a Member State to raise objections or to resort to article 5.1 of the Directive. - 17.
 The progress report will be accompanied by the latest drafts of the guideline under the mandate and by updated reports on any subcontracted work. - 18.
-Acceptance of this mandate by EOTA can take place only after the work programme has been endorsed by the Commission. - 20.
-EOTA will develop the draft ETA guideline on the basis of the work programme. - 21.
-EOTA will present the final drafts of the ETA guidelines to the Commission for confirmation of compliance with this mandate at the latest in accordance with the timetable agreed between EOTA and the Commission and referred to in point II.2.d). - 22.
-In order to permit compliance with provisions of article 11.3 of the CPD, EOTA will provide the Commission with the ETA guideline, in accordance with the timetable agreed between EOTA and the Commission and referred to in point II.2.d), after a positive vote in EOTA.
+Acceptance of this mandate by EOTA can take place only after the work programme has been endorsed by the Commission. - 19.
+EOTA will develop the draft ETA Guideline on the basis of the work programme. - 20.
+EOTA will present the final draft of the ETA Guideline to the Commission for confirmation of compliance with this mandate at the latest in accordance with the timetable agreed between EOTA and the Commission and referred to in point II.2.d). - 21.
+In order to permit compliance with provisions of article 11.3 of the C.P.D., EOTA will provide the Commission with the ETA Guideline, in accordance with the timetable agreed between EOTA and the Commission and referred to in point II.2.d), after a positive vote in EOTA.

 CHAPTER III.
-ETA GUIDELINES
+ETA GUIDELINE